automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 contributor)**, designing test plans and automation myself, as well as directly mentoring one colleague.

-Infact for some 6-8 months I was the only automation engineer on the team.
+In fact for some 6-8 months I was the only automation engineer on the team.

 How did I manage to accomplish what i did with such people crunch?

 Well, I mainly ensured testing happened in the team regardless of who did it.
-On our team developers tested lot of their own features and were very supportive
+On our team developers tested lot of their own features and were very supportive of me.
+It involved understanding them and building a good relationship based on trust and mutual respect.

 I would usually pair with Devs on the most critical features, helping to brainstorm possible coverage gaps while planning and building automation solutions and this simple model led us to